 At both entrances you will find a whiteboard listing the products available and their base weekly price, so you can also shop smart by buying what's abundant at the moment for the best price.

 If you're walking there, you can take a taxi home, as there is a regular line of them waiting inside the market grounds, ready to whisk you home to enjoy your fresh goodies.

 The Grecia Feria is located at the bottom of the hill on the road to Sarchi, parking entrance on the right in front of El Lagar hardware store.
 On the other side of the market (across from the Tribunales/Courthouse) is a walk-in entrance and the parking lot exit.

 The Central Mercado - The central marketplace that is the heart of every town.
 Grecia's is located on the left as you come into town on the main road from the pista (highway).
 The local bus terminal is adjacent, you will see it first.
-The central market has everything - fruits, veggies, dairy, meat/pork/fish/chicken, plus a pharmacy, shoe stores, clothing, sodas to sit and eat or order to-go, herbs, macrobioticas, pet shops, this is the original market in town.
+The central market has everything - fruits, veggies, dairy, meat/pork/fish/chicken, plus a pharmacy, shoe stores, clothing, hardware store, plastic goods and supplies, sodas to sit and eat or order to-go, herbs, macrobioticas, pet shops, this is the original market in town.